 Packard Health offers one-on-one and group education and social support for patients with asthma, chronic pain, diabetes, depression, bipolar disorder, heart disease, high cholesterol, and weight problems.
 Packard's registered dietician and certified diabetes educator collaborates with providers and patients to establish effective self-management practices for chronic conditions.

 Packard Health provides a full roster of health promotion activities to serve our patients.
 Programs are updated on the Health Promotion calendar.

-Highlights include the summer Packard Pacers walking club, quarterly smoking cessation classes, HIV/AIDS education and testing, and the annual Children's Health Fair.
+Highlights include the summer Packard Pacers walking club (video), periodic smoking cessation classes, and HIV/AIDS education and testing.

 In an effort to promote health throughout our community, Packard Health offers selected screenings and information at health fairs and other community events throughout the year.
 Packard providers are also available to speak on various health topics to organizations throughout the community.
 Packard helps train residents of Ann Arbor's public housing communities as Community Health Workers, volunteers who educate their neighbors about health and social services.

 Patients can receive assistance with enrollment in publicly funded health plans such as Medicaid, MIChild, and the Washtenaw Health Plan through Packard's insurance enrollment service.
 Our patient advocates are available by appointment to review eligibility for public health plan enrollment.